NightMean/rockstar-newswire/README.md

 ## Demo
 ![](./demo.png "Example of news feed.")

+## RSS Feed
+To run a local server to serve the generated RSS feed:
+1. Run `node server.js` to start the server.
+2. The server will start on port 3000 (default).
+3. Access the feed at `http://localhost:3000/rss` (or `/feed.xml`).
+The feed is automatically updated every 2 hours (default refresh interval).

 ## Credits
 - Rockstar [newswire](https://www.rockstargames.com/newswire).
 - [puppeteer](https://www.npmjs.com/package/puppeteer) for their virtual browser network tracing.